SreelekhaAcharya/Sample/README.md

 # Sample

-This is the first sample in Github
+This is Branch1 of the first sample in Github